The devices in Amazon's Echo Show series have touchscreens - it's a whole new way to use Alexa.

 Light bar definitions

-The bottom of your Echo Show's screen will light up different colours as a visual indicator.
+The edge of your Echo Show's screen will light up different colours as a visual indicator.
 Here's what those colours mean:

 - Blue: A blue bar appears on the screen to indicate that Alexa is processing your request.